IrinaFrutiz/stepik_auto_tests_course_final_block/README.md

 Before running the tests, make sure you have the following:

-- Chrome WebDriver: Download the latest version from [here](https://chromedriver.storage.googleapis.com/index.html?path=114.0.5735.90/) and place it in the `c:\chromedriver\` folder.
-- Firefox WebDriver (geckodriver): Download the latest version from [here](https://github.com/mozilla/geckodriver/releases) and place it in the `c:\geckodriver\` folder.
 - Python packages: Install Selenium and pytest by running the following command:

     ```